 A document used in the transfer of property is known as a deed.
 In the case of transferring properties such as houses, buildings, and land, it is known as a real estate deed.
-The absolute deed of sale contains the name of new owners and current owners plus the description of the property sold.
 When a seller signs the document, it is proof that the seller is ready to transfer the property to the seller.
 Before the transaction is closed, the deed ought to be executed.

 Usually, the seller or his or her broker will hire a lawyer to prepare the deed to ensure all requirements in the creation of deed are met before the seller conveys the title to the property.
 You should note that the deed ought to be in writing and contain legal details of the property in question.
 Therefore, it should contain evidence of consideration and a granting clause.
 This includes wording that is a demonstration of the seller’s intent of transferring the title to a buyer.
 Remember that the consideration is the buying price or any amount given by the potential buyer.